elastic/examples/GKE-On-Prem/README.md

-# GKE-on-Prem-logging-and-metrics
+# GKE-On-Prem

 ### Grab the configuration
 `git clone https://github.com/elastic/examples.git`
 or
 Click the *Clone or Download* button at the top right of https://github.com/elastic/examples

-All of the rest of the commands will be run from the directory `examples/GKE-on-Prem-logging-and-metrics`
+All of the rest of the commands will be run from the directory `examples/GKE-On-Prem`

 ### Set the cluster-admin-binding
 Logging and metrics tools like Filebeat, Fluentd, Metricbeat, Prometheus, etc. run as DameonSets.
 To deploy DaemonSets you need the cluster role binding `cluster-admin-binding`.
 Create it now: